Lawyers for Concussion and Head Injuries Insurance Claim Denials

 - Football – Football helmets gained popularity in the 1890s and continue to evolve.
 The rate at which players can meet and butt heads on the field has long been an area of great concern, as life-changing injury and even fatalities have resulted.
 Efforts to lessen impact on the brain continue with different rules being implemented and continued helmet technology improvement.

-Despite the evolving understanding of the significant impact of concussions in popular culture, insurance companies will often try to downplay the seriousness of concussions/head injuries and try to force disabled individuals back to work when they are not medically ready and if they don’t the insurance company will unfairly cut off disability payments.
+Despite the evolving understanding of the significant impact of concussions in popular culture, insurance companies will often try to downplay the seriousness of concussions or mild traumatic brain injury (MTBI) and try to force disabled individuals back to work when they are not medically ready.
+If the individual does not comply, the insurance company uses this as a basis to deny benefits.